rust-lang/book/second-edition/src/ch13-01-closures.md

-Here, even though `x` is not one of the parameters of `equal_to_x`, the `equal_to_x` closure is allowed to use `x`, since `x` is a variable defined in the scope that `equal_to_x` is defined.
+Here, even though `x` is not one of the parameters of `equal_to_x`, the `equal_to_x` closure is allowed to use `x`, since `x` is a variable defined in the same scope that `equal_to_x` is defined in.
 We aren't allowed to do the same thing that Listing 13-4 does with functions; let's see what happens if we try:

 <span class="filename">Filename: src/main.rs</span>